bradallenfisher/dmd-course-materials/lessons/ux.md

   - Read: Design and Truth by Robert Grudin: Chapter 2 - Good design tells the truth
 - **Read and Discuss:**
   - Face to Face with Design (p.
 62-82) in Design and Truth by Robert Grudin
+  - Giorgio Vasari and the Permutations of Design (p.
+62-82) in Design and Truth by Robert Grudin
 - **Project:** [Ritual](../projects/ritual.md)